Last Updated on

 If you’ve been contemplating life beyond the drip coffee maker or don’t need to brew for a crowd, a French press and Chemex are both viable solutions.
 Both rely on simplicity to get the job done and are reasonably priced.

 While both begin with a medium/course grind, the extraction method is what sets the two apart.
 Because of this, they produce two distinctly different cups of coffee.
+If you gravitate toward light, crisp, flavorful coffee, than you might side with the Chemex.
+But if a heavy bodied, darker brew is what you wake up for, the French press may be more your ticket.

 There are a few things you should take into account before deciding which method is best for you.Before we dive into the specifics, let’s take a closer look at the contenders.